Skip to main content

 The inflexibility of conventional systems creates its own expenses.
 Simple customizations can take weeks or months, leading to lost productivity as teams work around software limitations rather than having software work for them.
 Training requirements add another layer of cost, with companies typically spending up to 20% of the initial software investment just on employee onboarding.

 Security presents additional challenges.
 As cyber threats evolve, organizations must continually invest in new protective measures.
-Research shows companies using outdated financial software are 30% more likely to experience data breaches.
+From our firsthand experience, outdated financial software often exposes companies to greater security risks.

 Plain-Text Accounting: Where Version Control Meets Financial Precision